-Recreational programs are 30-50 minute style-centric classes.
+Recreational programs are 45-50 minute style-centric classes.
 Dancers come in once a week to enjoy learning about a specific style of dance.
-Recreational programs start as young as 2 years of age and range up to 18 years of age.
-Dance experience is not required to register for recreational programs (unless otherwise stated) and recreational dancers will participate in our year end recital in May 2021.
+Recreational programs start as young as 2.5 years of age and range up to 18 years of age.
+Dance experience is not required to register for recreational programs (unless otherwise stated) and recreational dancers will participate in our year end recita.

 Company programs are competitive dance programs.
-Dancers registering for Company programs must have previous dance experience and will be evaluated by the instructor prior to program registration.
+Dancers registering for Company programs must have previous dance experience and will be evaluated by the Studio Director in an audition prior to program registration.
+If selected, dancers will be put on a team that best suits their skill level.
 Company dancers attend multiple competitions throughout the dance season.
 Additional pieces such as solos, duos, trios, and small groups are available to Company dancers.

-Mini Company (ages 5-10) consists of 4 hours of training per week in ballet, jazz, lyrical, acro and hip hop.
+Sapphire Company (ages 8+) consists of 5 hours of training per week in ballet, jazz, lyrical, acro and hip hop.
 These dancers will compete with 3 group routines.

-Junior Company (ages 9-13) consists of 5 hours of training per week in ballet, jazz, lyrical, hip hop, and conditioning.
+Royal Company (ages 10+) consists of 5 hours of training per week in ballet, jazz, lyrical, hip hop, and conditioning.
 These dancers will compete with 3 group routines.

-Senior Company (ages 13-18) consists of 6 hours of training per week in ballet, jazz, lyrical, contemporary, hip hop, and conditioning.
+Slate Company (ages 13+) consists of 6 hours of training per week in ballet, jazz, lyrical, contemporary, hip hop, and conditioning.
 These dancers will compete with 4 group routines.